kvaden19/react-google-books/client/README.md

-2. Add code to connect to a MongoDB database named `googlebooks` using the mongoose npm package.

 3. Using mongoose, then create a Book schema.
 At a minimum, books should have each of the following fields:

 * `title` - Title of the book from the Google Books API